 In the summer of 1997, guitarist Zachary Breaux and wife spotted an older woman flailing in the water along the Florida beach where they were vacationing.
 In a moment both impulsive and heroic, he decided to dive in the water to help.
 Unfortunately that section of beach was haunted by rip tides, something that was neither marked nor monitored.
 Those powerful soon currents began pulling him under too.
 In the end, neither swimmer survived.

 All of this took place while Breaux’s wife frantically tried to find help.
 A long legal battle ensued between both victims’ families and the City of Miami.
-At issue, the lack of lifeguards and missing rip tide warning signs.
+At issue, the lack of lifeguards and rip tide warning signs.
 Breaux’s wife received 5 million dollars.
 The husband of the woman, a rabbi in New York, received close to a million.

 Breaux was an alum of the famed North Texas One O’Clock Lab Band and a native of Port Arthur, Texas.
 He was also artist whose star had been steadily rising.
 In 2008 his hometown began sponsoring a jazz festival in his name.
 This past weekend I had the opportunity to perform there.